Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Introduction

-\begin{corollary} A globally hyperbolic Lorentzian four-manifold $(M,g)$ admitting a parallel spinor is Ricci flat if and only if there exists an adapted Cauchy hypersurface $\Sigma\subset M$ whose Hamiltonian constraint vanishes. \end{corollary}
+\begin{corollary} A globally hyperbolic Lorentzian four-manifold $(M,g)$ admitting a parallel spinor is Ricci flat if and only if there exists a Cauchy hypersurface $\Sigma\subset M$ whose Hamiltonian constraint vanishes. \end{corollary}

 Another important feature of parallel spinorial flows is that they admit a canonical notion of \emph{left-invariance} in terms of which we can define the notion of left-invariance of parallel spinors.
-The classification of all left-invariant parallel Cauchy pairs on simply connected three-dimensional Lie groups was completed in \cite{Murcia:2020zig}.
-We use this result to obtain the classification of all associated left-invariant parallel spinor flows.
-As expected, the result strongly depends on the initial data $(\fre,\Theta)$.
+The classification of left-invariant admissible initial data on simply connected three-dimensional Lie groups was completed in \cite{Murcia:2020zig}.
+We elaborate on this result to obtain the classification of all associated left-invariant parallel spinor flows.
+As expected, the result strongly depends on the initial data $(\fre,\Theta)$ chosen.
 Given a parallel Cauchy pair $(\fre,\Theta)$ write: